bagder/http2-explained/en/part6.md

 Each stream also has a priority (also known as “weight”), which is used to tell the peer which streams to consider most important, in case there are resource restraints that force the server to select which streams to send first.

 Using the PRIORITY frame, a client can also tell the server which other stream this stream depends on.
-It allows a client to build a priority “tree” where several “child streams”may depend on the completion of “parent streams”.
+It allows a client to build a priority “tree” where several “child streams” may depend on the completion of “parent streams”.

 The priority weights and dependencies can be changed dynamically at run-time, which should enable browsers to make sure that when users scroll down a page full of images, the browser can specify which images are most important, or if you switch tabs it can prioritize a new set of streams that suddenly come into focus.